 Why luxury meat dishes are different

 With a ribeye at €40 per kilo, you know exactly what you're earning.
-But with a ready-made ribeye with truffle sauce, potato gratin and vegetables, it gets more complex.
-You're not selling an ingredient, but a complete meal.
+But with a ready-made ribeye featuring truffle sauce, potato gratin and vegetables?
+That's where things get messy.
+You're not selling an ingredient anymore—you're selling a complete meal experience.

 ⚠️ Watch out: